Limoges Cathedral: Rood screen

 The most prominent interior decoration is the Renaissance Rood Screen, which originally separated the choir from the nave.
 It is one of the rare rood screens still existing in France.
 It was made between 1533 and 1534, and was then ornamented with sculpture by Jean Arnaud in 1536.
 It was mutilated in 1793 during the French Revolution, and moved in 1888 to its present location the end of nave.

-The elaborate Renaissance sculpture on the rood screen is largely devoted to the ancient and mythological themes, particularly the exploits of Hercules.
+The elaborate Renaissance sculpture on the rood screen is largely devoted to ancient and mythological themes, particularly the exploits of Hercules.
 The decorative elements are in the Italian style, and feature putti, arabesques. vases and sculpted vegetation.